rodriguesrm/rsoft-auth/README.md

 ```

-* `Logging` See microsoft https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.1 for defaults parameters and https://github.com/rodriguesrm/rsoft-logs for RSoft.Logs parameters.
+* `Logging` See microsoft https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0 for defaults parameters and https://github.com/rodriguesrm/rsoft-logs for RSoft.Logs parameters.
 * `ConnectionStrings` needs a `DbServer` parameter to connect MySqlDatabase like in example.
-* `Scope` is a service identification section in the RSoft ecosystem.
+* `AppClient` is a service identification section in the RSoft ecosystem.
 This key is standard and should not be changed as it will influence the communication between the systems and services of the RSoft platform.
 * `Jwt` is the section where token reading and generation parameters must be informed, in addition to the lifetime.
 For more details, see Jwt's documentation at https://jwt.io/introduction/.
 * `Swagger` is the section where the behavior definition information for the swagger-ui user interface will be placed.
 For more information see the `RSoft.Lib.Web` repository at https://github.com/rodriguesrm/rsoft-lib-web.
 * `Application` is the section of settings related to the Authentication Service API, of which: